John Mather (artist): The influence of the Cadzow Forest circle of artists

+In 1913 Mather remarked that he had recently built a studio named Cadzow in memory of the forest and his first painting.

 Arrival and establishment in Melbourne

-Emigrating to Melbourne in 1878, John Mather listed his occupation as Painter using the nomenclature of the Royal Glasgow Institute and the Royal Scottish Academy at that time.
+Emigrating to Melbourne in January 1878, John Mather listed his occupation as Painter using the nomenclature of the Royal Glasgow Institute and the Royal Scottish Academy at that time.
 Less than 12 months later, on 3 December 1878, John Mather was elected as an Associate of the Victorian Academy of Arts.